Improving the Accessibility of Resources in the Fight Against ATRT

 To mark World Usability Day 2020, our design team worked with UX designers across 3 continents to help solve a real-world human design challenge for Hope4ATRT.
 The Tampa Bay nonprofit directs resources and research to families in the fight against ATRT, a rare form of pediatric brain cancer.

 The nonprofits’ initial challenge was the structure of their legacy platform.
-They were wondering how they could better manage and improve the accessibility of resources needed to help families navigate the diagnosis and treatment of the rare cancer.
+They were wondering how they could better manage and improve the accessibility of resources needed to help families navigate the diagnosis and treatment of a rare cancer.

 The task was split into two breakouts, each tackling a design challenge: